 Synergistic Use of Screens

 Utilizing multiple screening formats provides complementary insights into the same pathways.
-[3, 10] In one published example, a tumor growth screen using CRISPRa identified tumor suppressors of K562 cells, while a LOF CRISPRi screen in the same system detected essential housekeeping genes.
+[3, 10] One published example shows the benefit of CRISPR in researching cancer.
+In this example, a tumor growth screen using CRISPRa identified tumor suppressors of K562 cells, while a LOF CRISPRi screen in the same system detected essential housekeeping genes.
 Likewise, CRISPRa offered additional information about toxicity pathways when complemented by a CRISPRi toxicity screen.
 The combined use of CRISPRa and CRISPRi identified both genes that sensitize and desensitize K562 cells to ricin treatment.

 Choosing the right library for a CRISPR drug screen can be challenging.
 Sigma-Aldrich® CRISPR products make it easier to select a suitable library by offering a range of choices.
 Through a collaboration with the Sanger Institute, Sigma-Aldrich® CRISPR screening products include a whole-genome arrayed library for CRISPR KO and arrayed library panels that can be delivered in plasmid or lentiviral format.
 For pooled screens, GeCKO or Sigma whole-genome pools, a human kinase pool, and custom CRISPR panels are available.
 Single-cell analysis is also possible with 10x Genomics compatible CRISPR pools.